smarter-sh/community/committee-steering/governance/sig-charter-template.md

 - list of the non-internal processes
 - that are owned by this SIG
-- e.g. qualifying and cutting a Kubernetes release,
+- e.g. qualifying and cutting a Smarter release,
 - organizing mentorship programs, etc

 ### Out of scope